Elizabeth Hadly

-Elizabeth Hadly (born 1958) is a professor in the Department of Biology at Stanford University, and holds the Paul S. and Billie Achilles Chair of Environmental Science.
+Elizabeth Hadly (born 1958) is an academic and researcher working in biology, earth/environmental science, and paleoecology.
+As a professor in the Department of Biology at Stanford University, she holds the Paul S. and Billie Achilles Chair of Environmental Science and is the Head of the Faculty Senate.
 Her research interests include links between ecology and evolution, and understanding of the impacts of the Anthropocene.